burdiuz/js-multibyte-stream/README.md

 # @actualwave/multibyte-stream
+This library allows to write and read data between bytes.
+It allows to store booleans using single bit ot store integers using less than a byte and so on.

 ## Motivation
 I wanted smallest format I could have to store or pass data.
 This allows to store much more data is places like URL in form of Base64-encoded string.
 Like `QoCCBhCCkGIOQghIDRtkGNDAbjv5pFrjjjjjIwlkR7g=` string contains an object with numbers, booleans, array and nested object, and it could be stored in URL `htts://mydomain.com/?QoCCBhCCkGIOQghIDRtkGNDAbjv5pFrjjjjjIwlkR7g=`.
 This allows to persist more insignificant data on client's side without the need to save it on server.